 Resources on Sexual Misconduct

-Yale University is committed to maintaining and strengthening an educational, employment, and living environment founded on civility and mutual respect.
+Yale University is committed to maintaining and strengthening educational, working, and living environments founded on mutual respect in which students, faculty, and staff are connected by strong bonds of intellectual dependence and trust.
 Sexual misconduct is antithetical to the standards and ideals of our community, and it is a violation of Yale policy and the disciplinary regulations of Yale College and the graduate and professional schools.